LokeswaranS/Prodigy_infotech/README.md

-This are all the project i undertook while working under prodigy infotech as a software developer
+This are all the project I undertook while working under prodigy infotech as a software developer.